Introduction

 SAS

 Similar models to the models fit above in R can be fit, and means comparisons evaluated, with the following code (output not shown).
 Because method = laplace, a maximum-likelihood method, is specified, AIC values are produced with the default output.
+The unstructured covariance model also fails to converge, just like we observed using R.

-/* Independent errors */
+/* Unstructured covariance */

 proc glimmix data = fungicide method = laplace;